-If you want to achieve maximum effectiveness, then your best bet would be to tear down the wall and add some sound blockers.
-However, this is as time-consuming as it is expensive.
+If you want to achieve maximum effectiveness, then your best bet would be to tear down the wall and install RSIC-1 sound isolation clips, 25 gauge hat channel, and a new layer of drywall.

 It is, therefore, crucial that you seal all the gaps and cracks with caulk sealant just as you did with the windows.

 Another thing that makes walls so good at transmitting outside noise is the fact that most of them are thin.